CHIPS Coronavirus update

 In Brixton, we have temporarily suspended all face-to face activity including community organising, mentoring and schools activity, in line with government advice and the closure of schools.
 Our office is currently closed to the public.

 However, we’re working hard to provide regular and structured support in other ways.
 Maintaining and building healthy community relationships will be critical in the months ahead.
-All our activities are relational and community-led, so we’re involving local young people, families and partners in our decisions on how we can continue to offer support with the help of phone, video and other technologies.
+All our activities are relational and community-led, so we’ve involved local young people, families and schools in our decisions on how we can continue to offer remote and online support with the help of technology.

-More broadly, we’re working closely with other local community organisations and the council.
-We are considering how we can best bring together our collective expertise to support those who need it most, for example by setting up a network of community support hubs.
-CHIPS is committed to playing its part and we’ve been encouraged to see so much enthusiasm, communication and action, with a real sense of people pulling together and many others engaging for the first time.
+More broadly, we’re working closely with other local community organisations and local authority teams.
+We’ve been encouraged to see so much enthusiasm, communication and action, with a real sense of organisations pulling together and many volunteers engaging for the first time.

 In Ghana, the coronavirus situation is currently less advanced.
-However, the country has closed its borders, there are some cases of infection and the situation is continually developing.
+However, the country has closed its borders and the situation is continually developing.
+By 5 May, Ghana had recorded over 1,700 infections and 18 deaths.

-Our six practical peacemaking projects continue to run more or less as normal right now.
-But we’re realistic that more severe disruption is likely to occur.
+We continue to run our six practical peacemaking projects as far as possible, however the virus is causing the pace of work to slow.
+We’re realistic that, even in the rural areas where we operate, more severe disruption is likely to occur.
 We believe that, in the months ahead, our animal-rearing, crops, beekeeping and savings and loan groups will appreciate even more the additional income streams that these activities can bring to their households.
-We’re therefore developing plans to allow us to run as much of this work as possible remotely, should people no longer able to gather together in person.
+We’re therefore developing plans to continue to run activities remotely if possible.

-We’re also working to share hygiene messaging and practices from our projects as widely as possible, such as handwashing in schools.
-Our strategy is to help the community take action now, while the level of infection remains relatively low, in order to contain its spread.
+We’re also working to share hygiene messaging and practices from our projects as widely as possible, such as our handwashing in schools project.
+Our strategy is to help the community access the correct information and contain the spread of infection.

 We will continue to review how we can best position ourselves to help as the situation develops in Ghana more broadly, in a humanitarian as well as a peacemaking context.

 What could the Coronavirus mean for peace?
-Read our latest thought peace
+Read our latest thought piece

 We will update this page as the situation develops.
 Please check back for updates.